 Why are people willing to pay more for products made in the US or sourced from recycled materials?
 It’s the perception that a product offers greater value based solely on the principles of the business.

-A good logo should reinforce your brand positioning and make you stand out from similar businesses.
+A memorable logo should reinforce your brand positioning and make you stand out from similar businesses.
 Picture how the Tommy Hilfiger logo channels the American flag with its shape and color scheme.

 The logo distinguishes the brand for timeless all-American style in an era when many foreign fashion brands dominate the industry.